Ayan-10/Task-Management-System/README.md

 6. You will find **TaskManagementSystem.java** class at `src/main/java/com/example
 /tms`
 7. Run **TaskManagementSystem.java**
-8. Now you have to open http://localhost:8080/ to go to the Task Managemnet System website
+8. Now you have to open http://localhost:8080/ to view to the Task Managemnet System website

 Let me know if anything else is required